junxit/us-congress-bills-110/metadata.md

 - 2007-08-01 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 With written report No. 110-140.
 - 2007-08-01 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 With written report No. 110-140.
 - 2007-08-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 317.
+- 2007-12-11 — Amendment SA 3831 agreed to in Senate by Unanimous Consent.
+- 2007-12-11 — Amendment SA 3831 proposed by Senator Reid for Senator Kennedy. (consideration: CR S15154) In the nature of a substitute.
+- 2007-12-11 — Measure laid before Senate by unanimous consent. (consideration: CR S15152-15154; text of measure as reported in Senate: CR S15152-15153)
+- 2007-12-11 — Passed Senate with an amendment by Unanimous Consent.
+- 2007-12-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2007-12-11 — Senate amendment agreed to: Amendment SA 3831 agreed to in Senate by Unanimous Consent.
+- 2007-12-11 — Senate amendment proposed (on the floor): Amendment SA 3831 proposed by Senator Reid for Senator Kennedy.(consideration: CR S15154)
+- 2007-12-11 — Senate amendment submitted
+- 2007-12-11 — The committee substitute as amended agreed to by Unanimous Consent.